ulisesrey/ulisesrey/README.md

   - [Barcelona neighborhood analysis](): . 👷🏼 Cleaning it up to add it soon.
 - Data Engineering and Data Analysis:
   - [Movie Analysis](https://github.com/ulisesrey/movie_project): An installable package to analyze datasets from the Internet Movie Database (imbd).
 FInal project of Python I of the master in Data Science - UOC.
-  - [Bike as a service prediction modelling](https://github.com/franmastromarino/ub-bicing-capstone-project): We developed a forecasting model on the transport use of a bike as a service platform in Barcelona.
-We use databricks to log model parameters and streamlit for app deployment and visualization.
+  - [Bike as a service prediction modelling](https://github.com/franmastromarino/ub-bicing-capstone-project): A forecasting model on the transport use of a bike as a service platform in Barcelona.
+Used databricks to log model parameters and streamlit for app deployment and visualization.